SaiManishGopu/Verification-of-HTAX-Protocol/README.md

 <img width="548" alt="image" src="https://github.com/user-attachments/assets/d6cf4acc-9342-4717-971b-fc38d27051b0">

 _Note_: The design contains a bug.
-More details of the bug can be found in the file lab_report present in sim directory.
+More details can be found in the lab_report in the sim directory.